33. You Must Be Ready!

 Wise and Unwise Servants

 Peter then said to Jesus, “Lord, are you telling this parable to us, or to everyone?” (v.
 41).
 Peter asked a question they were all thinking!
-In answer to Peter’s question, the Lord talked about faithful and wise managers of a household, but also stewards or managers not walking in the will of God.
+In answer to Peter, the Lord talked about being faithful and wise managers of a household walking in the will of God.

 42The Lord answered, "Who then is the faithful and wise manager, whom the master puts in charge of his servants to give them their food allowance at the proper time?
 43It will be good for that servant whom the master finds doing so when he returns.
 44I tell you the truth, he will put him in charge of all his possessions.
 45But suppose the servant says to himself, 'My master is taking a long time in coming,' and he then begins to beat the menservants and maidservants and to eat and drink and get drunk.
 46The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 He will cut him to pieces and assign him a place with the unbelievers (Luke 12:42-46).